oxylabs/mechanicalsoup-proxy-integration/README.md

     }

     # Iterate over a dictionary object (form_info)
-    # to populate the form fields with the defined values
+    # to populate the form fields with the defined values.
     for key, value in form_info.items():
         form.set(key, value)

-    # Launch a Browser
+    # Launch a Browser.
     browser.launch_browser()
     response = browser.submit_selected()
     return response.text